vbaliga/laughing-garbanzo/README.md

-laughing-garbanzo was a name that github's auto-generated alorgithm suggested for another project. i'm leaving this repository here as a placeholder for an eventual project that will live up to the hype
+laughing-garbanzo was a name that github's name generator alorgithm suggested for another project. i'm leaving this repository here as a placeholder for an eventual project that will live up to the hype...